Lake Jackson Fishing Report April 2017

 Jackson: Level: 1 foot below full pool.
-Temp: Low to mid 60s.
-Clarity: Slight stain.
+Temp: Low 60s.
+Clarity: Clear to slightly stained.

 Other Articles You Might Enjoy